k-state-id3a/mixed-models-fall25/content/1-intro.md

 0 & 0 & 0 & 0 & \dots & \sigma^2 \end{bmatrix}
 \right).$$

 Discuss the assumptions:
 - Linearity
 - Constant variance
 - **Independence**
 - Normality

-{% endcapture %}
-{% include card.html text=text header="What are variance-covariance matrices anyways" title="Before we keep on talking about independent observations and residual variance, let's review what that actually means."  %}
+{% include figure.html img="day1/covmatrix_crd.jpg" alt="Multivariate Normal distribution" caption="Figure 6.
+Visual representation of the variance-covariance matrix assuming independent observations." width="75%" id = "multivariate_normal" %}

 ### Non-independent observations

-Now, imagine that the observations are actually diameters from random apples, but they were taken from 5 different fields.
+So, the assumption of independence was kind of a stretch.
+The yield data come from 5 different fields, and
-These observations are no longer independent, because apples from the same field are more similar to each other than apples from different fields.
+This means that the observations are no longer independent, because apples from the same field are more similar to each other than apples from different fields.
 This is when mixed-effects models enter the story - they allow us to indicate *what is similar to what* via random effects.
 In this case, we expect the growth rate to be similar among fields, but the baseline (a.k.a., the intercept) to be field-specific.
 Then,